redhat-marketplace/redhat-marketplace-operator/deployer/v2/config/manifests/bases/CSV_description.md

 The Red Hat Marketplace Deployment Operator will also read the `config` and append it to the operands.
 The primary use case is to control scheduling using [Tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) and [NodeSelectors](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

 A limitation is that the `config` elements are only appended to the operands.
 The elements in the operands are not removed if the `config` is removed from the `Subscripion`.
-The operand must be modify manually, or deleted and recreated by the controller.
+The operand must be modified manually, or deleted and recreated by the controller.

 ### Cluster permission requirements